anithapk/nn-compression/README.md

 1. Pruning a larger network is a slow process (>36 hours)
 2. Reduction factor is heavily dependent on the smoothness of pruning process
 3. Overall 5X reduction, 2.5-4.5X reduction for convolution and upto ~18X reduction for fully connected layers
-4. Can be improved with reduction in the step-size of the threshold and more fine-tuning
+4. Further reduction/compression can be obtained by decreasing the step-size of the pruning threshold and more fine-tuning
 5. The pruned weights still occupy one-third memory needed by the base weights

 This leads us to the next and further improvements section.